 The Company derives revenue through monthly charges to residential customers of its broadband, video, and telephony services, including installation services.
-In addition, the Company derives revenue from digital video recorder ("DVR"), video-on-demand ("VOD"), pay-per-view, and home shopping commissions which are reflected in "Residential video" revenues.
+In addition, the Company derives revenue from digital video recorder ("DVR"), video-on-demand ("VOD"), pay-per-view, and home shopping commissions which are reflected in

+"Residential video" revenues.
 The Company recognizes broadband, video, and telephony revenues as the services are provided to a customer on a monthly basis.
+Each service is accounted for as a distinct performance obligation.
 Revenue from the sale of bundled services at a discounted rate is allocated to each product based on the standalone selling price of each performance obligation within the bundled offer.
 The standalone selling price requires judgment and is typically determined based on the current prices at which the separate services are sold by the Company.
 Installation revenue for the Company's residential services is deferred and recognized over the benefit period, which is estimated to be less than one year.
 The estimated benefit period takes into account both quantitative and qualitative factors including the significance of average installation fees to total recurring revenue per customer.

 The Company is assessed non-income related taxes by governmental authorities, including franchising authorities (generally under multi-year agreements), and collects such taxes from its customers.
 In instances where the tax is being assessed directly on the Company, amounts paid to the governmental authorities are recorded as programming and other direct costs and amounts received from the customers are recorded as revenue.
-For the years ended December 31, 2020, 2019 and 2018, the amount of franchise fees and certain other taxes and fees included as a component of revenue aggregated \$257,405, \$254,227 and \$257,467, respectively.
+For the years ended December 31, 2021, 2020 and 2019, the amount of franchise fees and certain other taxes and fees included as a component of revenue aggregated \$257,364, \$257,405 and \$254,227, respectively.